-MIOG is a team of practitioners working collaboratively rather than isolated independent practitioners: this facilitates a cohesive and integrated planning process that is unique in oncology healthcare.
+MIOG is a team of practitioners working collaboratively rather than as isolated independent practitioners.
+This facilitates a cohesive and integrated planning process that is unique in oncology healthcare.

-All MIOG, practitioners meet weekly to discuss patient progress and outcomes in order to provide optimal ongoing treatment support.
-Tanya Wells has travelled internationally many times in order to visit Integrative Oncology Clinics and determine the most appropriate organisational structure for sustainable and effective patient care.
-The most sustainable care protocols occur when all practitioners participate in a multi-discipline cohesive team to discuss and contribute to the care of patients enrolled in treatment.
+All MIOG practitioners meet weekly to discuss patient progress and outcomes in order to provide optimal ongoing treatment support.
+Tanya Wells has travelled internationally many times in order to visit Integrative Oncology clinics and hospitals to determine the most appropriate organisational structure for sustainable and effective patient care.
+The most sustainable care protocols occur when all practitioners work as a cohesive, multi-disciplinary team to discuss and contribute to the care of patients enrolled in treatment.

 The MIOG clinic itself provides a visually pleasing blend of clinical practice and comfort, with a spacious chill-out zone, informal areas and a relaxing ambiance.
 Juices, snacks and teas are all provided for MIOG patients and their carers.
 The clinic provides full disabled access and facilities.
 A range of courses and group activities are also offered, including meditation/mindfulness, yoga, and monthly 'food as medicine' cooking workshops.

-Tanya Wells, MIOG Founder and Lead Clinician, and her team understand the challenges patients face because they have been working with patients with cancer for many years.
-MIOG is a highly respected evidence based clinic for people who want to combine standard oncology treatments with evidence based integrative approaches.
+Tanya Wells, MIOG Founder and Lead Clinician, and her team have been working with patients with cancer for years, and they understand the challenges patients face on a physical, emotional and psychological level.
+MIOG is a highly respected evidence-based clinic for people who want to combine standard oncology treatments with evidence-based integrative approaches.